 The Compensation Committee established performance objectives under the VerityStream Bonus Plan that would reward Mr. Sousa and certain members of management of VerityStream for exceeding financial targets with respect to VerityStream established by the Compensation Committee.
-The VerityStream Bonus Plan was structured to provide bonus payouts (as a percentage of base salary) for achieving non-GAAP operating income goals for 2019 for VerityStream (as defined below).
-In order to receive any payout, the VerityStream Bonus Plan required achievement of VerityStream non-GAAP operating income of \$3.4 million with a maximum payout requiring achievement of \$4.0 million.
-Non-GAAP operating income for purposes of the VerityStream Bonus Plan was the VerityStream business unit's GAAP operating income before bonuses excluding acquisition related expenses with respect to VerityStream incurred during the year and operating income (loss) from acquisitions consummated during the year with respect to VerityStream (as noted above, the expenses associated with the June 2020 contribution of stock by Mr. Frist and associated stock grants under our 2020 omnibus incentive plan were also excluded from this calculation).
-Mr. Sousa was (i) not eligible to receive a cash bonus if VerityStream achieved non-GAAP operating income of less than \$3.4 million, (ii) eligible to receive a cash bonus of 32 percent of base salary if VerityStream achieved at least \$4.0 million of non-GAAP operating income, and (iii) eligible to receive an incremental payout between zero and 32 percent of base salary based on straight-line interpolation to the extent that VerityStream achieved non-GAAP operating income between \$3.4 million and \$4.0 million.
+The VerityStream Bonus Plan was structured to provide bonus payouts (as a percentage of base salary) for achieving non-GAAP operating income goals for 2020 for VerityStream (as defined below).
+In order to receive any payout, the VerityStream Bonus Plan required achievement of VerityStream non-GAAP operating income of \$3.9 million with a maximum payout requiring achievement of \$4.1 million.
+Moreover, no changes were subsequently made to these originally-adopted thresholds as the result of conditions related to the COVID-19 pandemic.
+Non-GAAP operating income for purposes of the

+VerityStream Bonus Plan was the Provider Solutions business segment's GAAP operating income before bonuses excluding acquisition related expenses with respect to VerityStream incurred during the year and operating income (loss) from acquisitions consummated during the year with respect to VerityStream.
+Mr. Sousa was, after giving effect to the percentage reduction set forth above, (i) not eligible to receive a cash bonus if VerityStream achieved non-GAAP operating income of less than \$3.9 million, (ii) eligible to receive a cash bonus of 26.8 percent of base salary if VerityStream achieved at least \$4.1 million of non-GAAP operating income, and (iii) eligible to receive an incremental payout between zero and 26.8 percent of base salary based on straight-line interpolation to the extent that VerityStream achieved non-GAAP operating income between \$3.9 million and \$4.1 million.

-The VerityStream non-GAAP operating income in 2019, as defined above, was approximately \$4.8 million, which was above the maximum level of \$4.0 million, and therefore the Company paid the maximum cash bonus to Mr. Sousa under the VerityStream Bonus Plan.
+The VerityStream non-GAAP operating income in 2020, as defined above, was approximately \$3.6 million, which was below the threshold level of \$3.9 million.
+Therefore, the Company did not pay a cash bonus to Mr. Sousa under the VerityStream Bonus Plan.

 Long-Term Stock-Based Incentive Compensation.
 As described above, one of our key compensation philosophies is that long-term stock-based incentive compensation strengthens the alignment of the interests of our executive officers with our shareholders.
-The Compensation Committee believes that the strategy of granting time-based vesting stock awards is in the best interest of the Company and its shareholders, as the value of such awards is tied to the stock price of the Company, and executive officers only receive the benefit from these awards to the extent they continue their employment with the Company through the vesting period.
-In addition, the Compensation Committee has approved the grant of performance-based vesting stock awards to certain of our executive officers from time to time (including in 2019).
+The Compensation Committee believes that the strategy of granting time-based vesting restricted stock units (RSU) awards is in the best interest of the Company and its shareholders, as the value of such awards is tied to the stock price of the Company, and executive officers only receive the benefit from these awards to the extent they continue their employment with the Company through the applicable vesting periods.
+In addition, the Compensation Committee has approved the grant of performance-based vesting restricted stock unit awards to certain of our executive officers from time to time, but did not do so in 2020.